 The Best Sci-Fi Movies on Prime Video

-Prime Video has a lot to offer from the sci-fi realm -- it's just a matter of sifting through its back catalogue.
+Prime Video has a lot to offer from the sci-fi realm -- use this guide to sift through its back catalogue.

 More in www.cnet.com